-- setting - a.
+- 1. Apply practical skills and technical information while in a supervised professional work setting - a.
 Apply the scholastic knowledge acquired to practical applications in a veterinary practice - b.
 Perform duties as assigned by the veterinarian - c.
 Cooperate with the supervising veterinarian - d.
 Arrive at work on time, and willingly work the assigned days and hours - e.
 Appear for work appropriately dressed - f.
 Perform duties in a timely manner - g.
 Cooperate with other employees - h.
 Perform new duties and new techniques as they arise - i.
 Demonstrate initiative - j.
 Notify the veterinarian of unexpected absences or tardiness as soon as possible - k.
 Use knowledge base to the best of ability when required to do so - I. Treat all clients in a courteous manner - m.
 Ask for assistance and guidance if unsure about duties, laboratory tests, or other activities - n.
 Treat the veterinarian with respect at all times - o.
 Keep all client information confidential - p.
-Give the veterinarian honest, accurate information at all times
+Give the veterinarian honest, accurate information at all times pharmacology.
+This will include the area pharmacokinetics, proper handling of controlled substances, dosage calculation, and fluid therapy.

-Course Number and Name: VAT 2192 V eterinary Pharmacol ogy Description: The student will be in pharmacology.
-This v controlled substance nstructed in basic knowill include the area press, dosage calculation owledge of v oharmacokin , and fluid th arious aspects of etics, proper handling of herapy.
-Hour Breakdown: Semester Credit H ours Lecture Lab Contact Hours 2 2 0 30
+Course Number and Name: VAT 2192 Veterinary Pharmacology

+Description: The student will be instructed in basic knowledge of various aspects of

+Hour Breakdown: Semester Credit Hours Lecture Lab Contact Hours 2 2 0 30

-1. Explain the brief history of veterinary pharmacology
+- 1. Explain the brief history of veterinary pharmacology

 - a.
 Explain the evolution of pharmacology in veterinary medicine

 - b.
-Demonstrate knowledge of common terminology in veterinary pharmacology
+Explain knowledge of common terminology in veterinary pharmacology

 - c.
 Explain the various agencies and their involvement pharmacology

 - 2. Explain veterinary drug development, procurement, and control

 - a.
 Explain the stages of veterinary drug development:

 - (1) Overview of drug development

 - (2) Safety and effectiveness evaluation

 - (3) Toxicity evaluation

 - b.
 Demonstrate an understanding of procedures of acquiring veterinary drugs

-- c.
-Explain the difference of lethal and effective dose and how therapeutic index is determined
+- Explain the difference of lethal and effective dose and how therapeutic index is determined

 - d.
 Explain the systems oriented screening of drugs and evaluation of long-term effects

 - e.
 Explain the various aspects of drug marketing

 - 3. Explain the therapeutic range and routes of administration of drugs

 - a.
 Explain the safety of therapeutic range

 - b.
 Explain the various routes of administration and dose forms of the following:

 - (1) Injectable drugs

 - (2) Inhalation drugs

 - (3) Topical medications

 - (4) Oral drugs

 - c.
 Explain the concepts of drug doses, dosage intervals, and safety zones

-- 4. Demonstrate knowledge of pharmacokinetics
+- 4. Explain knowledge of pharmacokinetics

 - a.
 Explain the different forms of drug movement such as the following:

 - (1) Passive diffusion

 - (2) Facilitated diffusion

 - (3) Active transport

 - (4) Pinocytosis and phagocytosis

 - 5. Explain the following pharmacology chemical concepts:

 - a. pH related to ionization of drugs

 - b.
 Ion trapping

 - c.
 Oral versus parenteral drug forms

 - d.
 Patient factors

 - e.
 Membrane permeability

 - f.
 Tissue perfusion

 - g.
 Protein binding

 - h.
 Volume of distribution

 - i.
 Explain how drugs change in the body, how they work, and how they leave the body

-- 6. Demonstrate knowledge of the concepts of veterinary drug use and prescribing drugs
+- 6. Explain knowledge of the concepts of veterinary drug use and prescribing drugs